madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 #### How to use files
 Each approach file is independent so, there is no sequence to follow in execution of approaches.
-* Step-1: Open the colab notebook for any approach.
+* Step-1: Open the colab notebook of any approach.
 * Step-2: Load <b>sample.csv</b> and <b>preprocess_data.py</b> files into the session.
 * Step-3: Connect the session to GPU by changing in <b>runtime>>change runtime type>>select GPU>>Save</b>.
 * Step-4: Run all the code cells till end.